 If you’re caring for someone with COPD…

-- Know the signs of exacerbation.
 If symptoms get worse, don’t wait it out.
 Call the doctor when the person with COPD has increased difficulty breathing during normal activities, increased coughing, or a great deal of chest pain when coughing.
 Swollen hands or feet, muscle cramps, fatigue, and weakness are also signs to be aware of.
-If your loved one wakes in the night with shortness of breath or has green, yellow, or bloody mucous, call your doctor or seek emergency medical assistance.
+If your loved one wakes in the night with shortness of breath or has green, yellow, or bloody mucus, call your doctor or seek emergency medical assistance.

-- Schedule time for you.
 It may be hard to enjoy activities when you’re worried about someone with COPD.
 But your well-being is just as important.
 In addition to keeping up with medical appointments, don’t forget to make time for you: meet friends at the art gallery, refinish that antique chair, play racquetball, or get out in the garden.
 And be sure to put it on your calendar so you’ll really do it.
-This is when caregivers find adding a care professional to their team helpful.
+This is when caregivers find it helpful to add a care professional to their team.

-- Round up your team.
-When your duties increase while caring for a loved one, you may be loaded up with more responsibilities than you can reasonably handle.
+When your duties increase while caring for a loved one, you may find yourself with more responsibilities than you can reasonably handle.
 Accept help from friends or relatives who offer it.
 Or, call a family meeting to discuss routine chores that need to be accomplished and who has the capacity to do them.
 Keep a list of "To Dos" so you can hand off a specific task when someone asks how they can help.
 Enlist the help of professionals if family members are already overextended or live too far away to be there in person.